NIGK15031U Urban Forestry, Urban Greening

 - Make oral presentations of preformed analyses, developed visions and planned actions

-- Structure reports and presentations in a correct manner
+- Structure reports and presentations in a professional manner

 - Select and asses relevant information for the course project

-- Discuss central tools, their scope and values in relation to green space management.
+- Discuss central tools, their scope and values in relation to green space governance.

-- Develop a Green Space Management Plan, including both short and long term visions and related means to fulfill the plan.
+- Develop a green space governance plan, including both short and long term visions and related means to fulfill the plan.

 -Cooperate effectively in a multidisciplinary and multicultural group with a common project